 “Since scoliosis is an asymmetrical condition, I have treated it asymmetrically, asking patients to do the pose on the weaker side only.
 That strengthens the specific spinal muscles on the convex side that are needed to help with curve reduction,” said Loren Fishman, MD, who conducted the study with researchers Karen Sherman and Eric Groessl.
 “While the National Scoliosis Foundation (NSF) recommends twenty-five yoga poses, it does not cite clinical results and does not suggest that the poses be done asymmetrically.”

 Scoliosis causes 600,000 doctor visits annually in the United States, and 38,000 patients have spinal fusion surgery, according to the NSF.
 The annual cost in the United States is estimated at $7.1 billion.

 The most common conservative treatment for this widespread condition is bracing.
 Braces are usually worn for twenty-three hours a day.
 One of the most popular bracing methods calls for patients (usually adolescent girls) to take part in 40 2-hour sessions three times per week for three-four months.
 Patients are then advised to continue exercises for half an hour a day as long as they live. ** “Since many scoliosis patients are adolescent girls, the unwieldy bracing and lengthy exercising is socially awkward, emotionally painful and physically difficult,” says Dr. Fishman.
-“And yet untreated scoliosis can progress at 7% per year, and result in disability and life-threatening health risks. ***
+“And yet untreated adolescent idiopathic scoliosis can progress 10 degrees in one year, and result in disability and life-threatening health risks. ***

 Dr. Fishman’s research method called for an initial office examination, followed by an X-ray done and evaluated by an unaffiliated radiologist.
 Then the patient was taught the yoga and did the yoga.
 After an average of 6.8 months, a second X-ray was independently evaluated.